dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 Errors in earlier phases of processing typically hide later errors.
 For example, if a program has parsing errors, verification or compilation will not be attempted.

+### 25.6.1.
+The Dafny formatter

+Dafny supports a formatter, which for now only changes the indentation of every line in a Dafny file, so that it conforms to a specific model that matches the format of most of what the Dafny team wrote in the past.
+For the formatter to work, the file should be parsed correctly by Dafny.

+There are three ways to use the formatter:

+* `dafny format file1.dfy file2.dfy ...` formats each file provided in arguments.
+* `dafny format /print:- file1.dfy file2.dfy ...` format each file but instead of writing files, output their formatted content in stdout
+* `dafny format` Look up for all the Dafny files recursively in the current repository and format them.

 ## 25.7.
 Verification